We blogged before about being ready for tax time. Well, here we are, staring down the barrel of the financial year end!

 - Is your vehicle logbook up to date?
 Without a logbook determining your business/private use, you are restricted to 25% claim for expenses which can make a big difference at year end.

-- Get a good accountant that will help with your tax planning.
+- Get a good accountant that will help with your tax planning at tax time.

-- Get a decent accounting system.
+- Get a decent accounting system like Xero.
 The year end is an ideal time to switch to a good online accounting system.
 It will save you money, time and can help you run your business better.
 You will be amazed how easy it is and wonder why you left it so long!

 - Check that you need all the entities and tax structures that you have.
 The beginning of a new year is a great time to consider whether you need 2 companies and 3 trusts, maybe you don’t.
 Discuss with your professional advisors and shut down any that you don’t need.
 Although there is some short term cost to close things down, it is well worth it to stop ongoing compliance cost.